-Event organiser, theatre manager, with marketing and promotions; Information Officer, designer, publisher and main contributor, for a community-focused government-sponsored organisation; I was happy to take early retirement when my health plummeted into the ever-decreasing spiral that is CFS, It meant I’d now have time to write!
+Event organiser, theatre manager, with marketing and promotions; Information Officer, designer, publisher and main contributor, for a community-focused government-sponsored organisation; I was happy to take early retirement when my health plummeted into the ever-decreasing spiral that is CFS, it meant I’d now have more time to write!

 Keep watching, keep following, keep liking.